keptn-workshops/getting-started/README.md

 # Introduction to Autonomous Cloud with Keptn workshop given @Dynatrace Perform 2020

-## Overview
 In this workshop, you will get hands-on experience with the open-source framework [Keptn](https://keptn.sh) and see how it can help you to manage your cloud-native applications on Kubernetes.

-* For a great workshop experience, we ask you to keep track of your completed tasks.
-Therefore, please open this [spreadsheet](https://docs.google.com/spreadsheets/d/1V1sRCdVdSlwzbYCTfcRKIAfkDw0lLckGpSREGlW3khM/edit?usp=sharing) and enter your name.

 ## Pre-requisites